bobbingwide/field-block-for-acf-pro/readme.txt

 == Description ==
 acf-field block with ACF Pro

+The acf-field-block will display individual fields registered using ACF.

 If you want to alter the output from the acf-field-block/acf-field block then you can hook into the `render_block_acf-field-block/acf-field` filter.